krother/software-engineering-python/how_to_take_over_a_legacy_project/what_you_can_do_as_the_person_taking_over.md

 ![Simple assessment graph](legacy_graph_simple.png)

-In this section, we want to add more detail and more precision to this graph.

-### The Legacy Metric
-Below, we introduce one simple metric that helps you to locate a legacy project in the graph.
-The purpose of the Legacy Metric is to give you a quick estimate of the situation.
-It does not give you a detailed analysis of a project.
+In this section, you will find a method to locate your project in this graph.
+We introduce a simple metric for complexity and engineering quality.
+The purpose of the metric is to give you a rough assessment quickly.

-We chose few but rigorous, objective criteria for each dimension, so that you can arrive at the same (or similar) result as someone you are working with.
+We chose few but rigorous, objective criteria for both complexity and engineering quality, that you can use to compare a legacy project to projects you are already familiar with.